-Interested students should consult the Internship Handbook in the History Department Office (Rush Rhees 364) and at the College Center for Academic Support (312 Lattimore Hall).
-The handbook lists dozens of Greater Rochester institutions offering internship projects in a wide range of fields.
+Interested students should consult with Michael Jarvis, the History Department's Public History Internship supervisor, the College Center for Advising Services, and The Gwen M. Greene Career & Internship Center.
+There are dozens of Greater Rochester institutions offering internship projects in a wide range of fields.
 Past interns have done everything from giving "living history" tours on Erie Canal boats to editing Frederick Douglass's letters to museum curatorship and artifact conservation to archaeological excavations of 19th-century homesteads.
 The goal of our Public History Program is to match students' professional, historical, and topical interests with the most relevant internship positions available.
 Many of our interns have subsequently gone on to graduate programs in Museum Studies, Library Science, Historic Preservation, and general history.

 Why choose an Internship?

 Internships supplement a student's academic coursework and provide valuable real world experience.
 They help students refine their research skills through direct involvement in Public History as they work in a structured institutional setting.
 This experience enhances a resume or graduate school application by demonstrating an added level of practical professional training.

 Undertaking an internship challenges students to apply what they've learned in the classroom and teach history to a broader public audience.
 If you have ever wondered "What can I do with a History major?" the Public History Program offers you the chance to try on a potential career for three months to determine if it is right for you!

 - Select an internship by looking through the department handbook.

 - Choose a faculty sponsor (any full-time professor in the history department).
 The faculty adviser will oversee the research portion and assessment of the internship.
 Evaluated work may include selected readings, a journal kept while working at the sponsoring institution, or a research paper.